Treasury basis trade: Academic reflections

 Finance professor Craig Pirrong has argued that Treasury basis trades may be viewed as a form of "leverage intermediation," allowing non-leveraged asset managers to indirectly access leverage through futures contracts, with hedge funds acting as intermediaries.
 Pirrong characterizes this process as "leverage laundering," where regulatory or institutional constraints on direct leverage lead asset managers to rely on structured exposure through futures.
 He asserts that this intermediation chain – spanning asset managers, hedge funds, dealer banks, and money markets – could introduce unnecessary systemic risk, especially during episodes of volatility or liquidity stress, such as the March 2020 "dash for cash."
 (Note: March 2020 "Dash for Cash": During March 2020, at the onset of the COVID-19 pandemic, investors rapidly liquidated a wide range of assets—including U.S. Treasuries—to raise cash, in what became known as the "dash for cash."
 This led to severe stress in normally liquid government bond markets, as even safe assets came under selling pressure.
 The dislocation prompted major central banks, including the Federal Reserve and the Bank of England, to intervene by purchasing government bonds to restore market function.
 The episode revealed the fragility of key funding markets and the potential for leveraged strategies, such as basis trades, to exacerbate volatility during liquidity shocks.)

 Participants and market structure

 Treasury basis trading typically involves a network of institutional participants that span the asset management, hedge fund, dealer banking, and short-term funding (see Money market and Repurchase agreement) sectors.

 Hedge funds and asset managers

 Leveraged hedge funds are the primary participants in Treasury basis trades.
-These funds use capital from institutional investors to take long positions in Treasury securities and short positions in Treasury futures, aiming to profit from price convergence.
+These funds use capital from institutional investors to take short positions in Treasury securities and long positions in Treasury futures, aiming to profit from price convergence.
 Some large asset managers may also engage indirectly in basis trading by allocating capital to hedge funds or structured investment vehicles.